Consumer Information

 Accessibility Services

 Simmons University is committed to the full participation of all students in its programs and activities.
-Although Simmons has no academic program specifically designed for students with disabilities who are otherwise qualified for admission, Simmons is committed to providing support services and reasonable accommodations when requested by students who qualify for them.
+Although Simmons has no academic program specifically designed for students with disabilities who are otherwise qualified for admission, Simmons is committed to providing support services and reasonable accommodations upon request by students who qualify.

 Tuition and Fees Refund Policy

-If your plans change and you will not be attending Simmons, but have already paid tuition and fees, you may be entitled to a refund.
+If a student’s plans change and the student will not be attending Simmons, but has already paid tuition and fees, the student may be entitled to a refund.

 Study Abroad